-If I am correct in assuming that the Jesuits of the twentieth century, like those of the sixteenth, exist to meet crises, then they have to accept all the gains of modernity in natural science, in human science, in philosophy, in theology, while working out strategies for dealing with secularist Ales views on religion and with concomitant distortions in man's at notion of human knowledge, in his apprehension of human reality, in his organization of human affairs.
-How such strategies are to be worked out is, of course, an enormous question, and I must be content to offer no more than the briefest suggestions.
-First, any such strategy is not a conclusion from premisses but a creative project emerging from a thorough understanding of a situation and grasping just what can be done about it.
+If I am correct in assuming that the Jesuite of the twentieth century, like those of the sixteenth, exist to meet orises, then they have to accept the gains of modernity in natural science, in philosuppy, in theology, while working out strategies for dealing with secularist views on religion and with concomitant distortions in man's notion of human knowledge, in his apprehension of human reality, in his organization of human affairs.
+Now such strategies are to be worked out is, of course, an enormous question, and I must be content to offer no more than the briefest suggestions.
+First, say such strategy is not a conclusion from premisses but a creative project emerging from a thorough understanding of a situation and grasping just what can be done about it.
 Secondly, it is not some static project set forth once and for all but, on the contrary, it is an on-going project constantly revised in the light of the feed-back from its implementation.
-Thirdly, it is not some single, on-going project but a set of them, constantly reported to some central clearing-house with the Partition twofold function at the of drawing attention to conflicts between separate parts and (2) of keeping all parts informed both of what has been achieved elsewhere and what has been tried and found wanting.
-Finally, all such projects must be in Christ Jesus, the work of those that take up their crodss daily, that live by the Spirit in the Word, that consecrate themselves to loving, that banish all tendencies to have hatred, reviling, destroying.
+This dly, it is not some single on-going project but a set of them, constantly reported to some control clearing house with the twofold function (1) of drawing attention to conflicts between separate parts and (2) of keeping all parts informed both of what has been soldeved elsewhere and what has been tried and found wanting.
+Finally, all such projects must be in Christ Jesus, the work of those that take up their cross daily, that live by the Spirit in the Word, that consecrate themselves to loying, that banish all terdencies to hatred, reviling, destroying.